DeanHnter/Perlin-Noise-Godot/README.md

 is required to apply the image to the terrain.
 I recommend [TheHX's heightmap.gd script](https://gist.github.com/TheHX/94a83dea1a0f932d5805)

 #### Contributions
+A special thanks to the godot forum community for their performance suggestions.

 Contributions to the script are always welcome, just submit a pull-request.

 #### Screenshot: